-CGSC 130 How to Build a Mind: Introduction to Cognitive Science
+CGSC 130 Introduction to Cognitive Science

-A second alternative entry point into the concentration is enrollment in the Biology-Philosphy DYAD--linked sections of Biology 125 and Philosophy 100.
-DYAD students may count successful completion as the equivalent of Cognitive Science 130 (not offered in 2011-2012).
+A second alternative entry point into the concentration is enrollment in the Biology-Philosphy or Biology-Cognitive Science DYAD--linked sections of Biology 125 and Philosophy 100/CGSC 100.
+DYAD students may count successful completion as the equivalent of Cognitive Science 130.

-CGSC/PSYC 232/233 Cognitive Processes and laboratory in Cognitive Processes (8 credits)

-Plus any two of the following courses:
+CGSC/PSYC 232/233 Cognitive Processes and laboratory in Cognitive Processes (8 credits) Plus any two of the following courses: